printers-for-people/catboat/docs/Benchmarks.md

 The step rate benchmark is designed to find the maximum stepping rate that the hardware and software can reach.
-This benchmark stepping rate is not achievable in day-to-day use as Klipper needs to perform other tasks (eg, mcu/host communication, temperature reading, endstop checking) in any real-world usage.
+This benchmark stepping rate is not achievable in day-to-day use as Kalico needs to perform other tasks (eg, mcu/host communication, temperature reading, endstop checking) in any real-world usage.